geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 <!--more-->

 <aside class="pullquote dropfirst">Do not be concerned about finishing this post in one sitting.
 Take a section at a time and play with it.
 Move on when you are ready.</aside>
 A copy of my current modified fisa-vimrc is here:
 [modified fisa-vimrc.raw ](/dlfiles/modified-fisa-vimrc.raw)

 There are a lot of tips in this post.
-Many are associated with the reference Plug-in but a good number of them are vim tips.
-Always keep in mind that these plug-in provide power but with power comes responisibility.
-The responsibility here is to understand how these plug-ins are manipulationg the real power - the power of vim.
+Many are associated with the reference Plug-ins but a good number of them are vim tips.
+Always keep in mind that these plug-ins provide power but with power comes responsibility.
+The responsibility here is to understand how these plug-ins are manipulating the real power - the power of vim.

 ![So many plugs; such little time](/img/vim-plugs-screen.jpg)